Before you start

 Who can use this feature

-Users with Admin access can manage an Organization's settings.
+Anyone with Admin access to the organization can manage an organization's settings.

 Figma Organization gives you greater control over what's shared within your business.

 Security is part of everything we do.
 It’s top of mind in how we work, treat customer data, and develop our product.

 - Figma has completed a SOC 2 Type II audit.
 SOC 2 is a security compliance standard for software companies in the United States.
 Its guidelines and policies help businesses, like Figma, protect customer data.

 - Figma is also certified under the EU-US and Swiss-US Privacy Shield Frameworks.
 Privacy Shield protects the transfer of customer data between the United States and European Union (EU).

 The organization has ownership over all the Files created within the organization.
 This includes files within a member's drafts, or personal space.

 When you remove a member, all their teams, files and projects will stay in the organization.

 Figma will also move files a deleted member's drafts to a shared folder in the organization.
 Organization admins can access these files and delete or redistribute them.